 One thing I learned…you need LOTS of snacks and food for the drive.
 A) you don’t want to buy over-priced food at gas stations, B) it’s healthier than fast food, and C) it just plain keeps the parents awake and the kids happy.

-I bought a large freezer tote for around $7 from Costco and had that on-hand, but mostly used my small refrigerated tote.
+I bought a large freezer tote for around $7 from Costco and had that on-hand, but mostly used my small insulated tote.